 Spotlight on Youth-Risk Assessment in Juvenile Justice

-Listen to NJDC Deputy Director, Mary Ann Scali, discuss the use of risk assessments tools and protocols.
+Listen to NJDC Executive Director, Mary Ann Scali, discuss the use of risk assessments tools and protocols.

 Spotlight on Youth: Fulfilling the Legacy of In re Gault

-A radio talk show discussion on the importance of representation for youth, with NJDC’s Tim Curry and Arthur Bowie, from the Sacramento County Public Defender’s Office.
+A radio talk show discussion on the importance of representation for youth, with Tim Curry of NJDC and Arthur Bowie of the Sacramento County Public Defender’s Office.

 NJDC also conducts and participates in webinars related to the defense of youth.